HoangTuBot/MA-xml-v5-vietnam/README.md

 	This is repository for MIUIAndroid MultiRom project.
 # Credits
     ingbrzy - Builder of MultiRom, Bug reports.
-    [HoangTuBot] - Leader of the Vietnam translation
+    [Belmont] - Leader of the Vietnam translation